Skip to content

 HelpLink operates under a pre-approved grant relationship model of fiscal sponsorship.
 Under this model, HelpLink retains full legal and fiduciary control of all contributed funds and disburses them to the Sponsored Program exclusively through approved grants or reimbursements for charitable purposes aligned with HelpLink's mission.
 Sponsored Programs are not legal projects or affiliates of HelpLink and remain separately operated entities.

 This Agreement also governs any fundraising or promotional activities conducted by the Sponsored Program or its business partners in which proceeds or sales percentages are represented as benefiting HelpLink or the Sponsored Program's Fund.
+Sponsored Program acknowledges and agrees that this Agreement, together with any campaign-specific information submitted through the HelpLink platform, governs all such fundraising and promotional activities and constitutes the written agreement between HelpLink and any participating Commercial Co-Venturer that is required by applicable state charitable solicitation laws.

 2. Program Eligibility and Application